pporras1908/PortalAvilaWordpress/wp-content/plugins/sp-news-and-widget/readme.txt

 Website’s performance is the most significant thing for any online business owner.
 WP News and Scrolling Widget is one of the ways to effectively increase the dynamics of the online web space with news archives, scrolling news widgets and thumbnails.
 Add, manage and remove the news section on your CMS website.

-View [DEMO](http://demo.wponlinesupport.com/sp-news/) | [PRO DEMO and Features](https://www.wponlinesupport.com/wp-plugin/sp-news-and-scrolling-widgets/) for additional information.
+Check [Demo and Features](https://demo.wponlinesupport.com/sp-news/) for additional information.

 View [Masonry Add-on](https://www.wponlinesupport.com/wordpress-plugin-addon/masonry-addon-wp-news-widgets/) with 12 designs and 7 effects.

-Also work with Gutenberg shortcode block.
+**Also work with Gutenberg shortcode block**.

 = Important Note For How to Install =